mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 This replaces the option to prevent embedding your app in an iframe with more flexible options to set HTTP Headers.
 {{% /alert %}}

-For the deprecated Mendix Cloud v3, only *X-Frame-Options* was supported.
-For Mendix Cloud v4 the HTTP headers which are supported in the Developer Portal are:
+The deprecated Mendix Cloud v3 only supports X-Frame-Options.
+Mendix Cloud v4 supports the following HTTP headers in the Developer Portal:

 | Header | Description | Additional Information |
 | --- | --- | --- |